MilanCurinckx/Soup.OrderSystem/ReadMe.md

 *23/03*

 Slight oversight, forgot to make classes that combine the Details & id class.
 I kept things simple and just combined the two classes into a bigger class, with the classes being instantiated in the constructor and then tied to properties.
 Kind of similar to property injection really.

+*24/03*
+Finished the first service, wanted to make CustomerService but realised I'd have to make address & postalcode services first.
+Didn't mention this yesterday, but I made a customer DTO to pass along, seeing as the front-end doesn't need to bother with ID generation.
+Unit testing will show if this works.